sabinabaghiu/AndroidApp/README.md

 3. As a user, I want to manage my lists so that they are updated.
 4. As a user, I want to add habits to help me build them on.
 5. As a user, I want to delete habits that don't fit my needs anymore.
-6. As a user, I want to set the time for a specific task so that I can organize my time.

 Should have requirements

-7. As a user, I want to receive reminders so that I don't lose my motivation.
+6. As a user, I want to receive reminders so that I don't lose my motivation.
-8. As a user, I want to see the prority of my tasks so that I know what I should do first.
+7. As a user, I want to see the prority of my tasks so that I know what I should do first.
+8. 6.
+As a user, I want to set the time for a specific task so that I can organize my time.

 Could have requirements